XertroV/tm-cotd-hud/README.md

   - ✅ Show who's playing this COTD and their times
   - 🟦 BChat integration (`/track-cotd @XertroV`) (or `/add-cotd-friend`)
   - ✅ Highlight the player in historical/explorer UI
-  - 🟦 Browse or view players in COTD + one-click add-as-friend
+  - 🟦 (live) Browse or view players in COTD + one-click add-as-friend
 - ✅ Cache Player ID data (like name)
 - ✅ Optimization: check current COTD data and don't re-request times unnecessarily -- should be cached once the COTD qualis are over.
 - ✅ Optimization -- like above but for division cutoffs